As the 25th of December edges closer, the festive season gets into full swing, bringing with it the pressure to get all your holiday shopping done!

 Directions from Downtown Vancouver:

 – Head north-east on Seymour Street/BC-99 towards Dunsmuir Street/BC-1A/BC-99A N

 – Follow BC-1A to Marine Drive in West Vancouver and take the exit from BC-1A

 – Continue on Marine Drive and continue onto Victory Ship Way in North Vancouver.

-– Head north-east on Rue de Longueuil towards Rue Saint-Thomas
+– Head south-east on Avenue Union towards Rue Cathcart

 Québec City’s German Christmas Market

-Québec City’s German Christmas Market will be celebrating 10 years of magic in 2016.
-You can discover a European wonderland nestled right in the heart of Québec City.
+Québec City’s German Christmas Market is a European wonderland nestled right in the heart of Québec City.

 Get ready to be enchanted and taste some delicious foods.
 On the menu is a selection of German treats like mulled wine, bratwurst and gingerbread.

 There are lots of beautiful decorations you can buy and other Christmas gifts.
 But if its entertainment you’re after, then the carol singing, and other performances will charm you.